 \section{Case Study}

-In this section, we present case studies that demonstrate the effectiveness of CAR.
-First, we will discuss cases that illustrate the power of conceptualization augmentation, as shown in Table~\ref{tab:case_study_conceptualization_augmentation}.
+In this section, we present case studies to demonstrate the effectiveness of CAR.
+First, we discuss cases that illustrate the power of conceptualization augmentation, as shown in Table~\ref{tab:case_study_conceptualization_augmentation}.
 By transforming triples into abstract commonsense knowledge, we can introduce more general knowledge into the CSKB and improve its coverage.
 Moreover, the newly introduced triples were missing from the original CSKB.
 For instance, conceptualizing ``PersonX plays the games together'' as an ``entertainment activity'' introduces higher-level knowledge that cannot be simply represented by the original triple.
-Additionally, by synthesizing both types of triples into QA pairs, the QA model can learn both types of knowledge, which can help the model perform more generalizable reasoning on unseen QA benchmarks.
+Additionally, by synthesizing both types of triples into QA pairs, the QA model can learn both types of knowledge, which can help the model perform more generalizable reasoning on out-of-distribution commonsense QA benchmarks.

-Moving on, Table~\ref{tab:case_study_QA_synthesis} presents QA pairs consisting of false negative options generated using keyword constraints during their synthesis from both the original ATOMIC and ATOMIC-10X.
-We demonstrate how our concept constraint resolves this issue.
+Next, in Table~\ref{tab:case_study_QA_synthesis}, we present QA pairs consisting of false negative options generated using keyword constraints during their synthesis from both the original ATOMIC and ATOMIC-10X.
+We also demonstrate how our concept constraint resolves this issue.
 Through these case studies, we observe that the original distractors may contain one or even both plausible options, which is suboptimal when training a QA model.
-Specifically, for distractors sampled from ATOMIC-10X, we observe that several distractors are vague and general (denoted as '$?$'), which can be plausible in many contexts.
+Specifically, for distractors sampled from ATOMIC-10X, we observe that several distractors are vague and general (denoted as ``?''), which can be plausible in many contexts.
 For example, in various triples, adjectives like ``happy'' and verb phrases such as ``do it'' are easy to be plausible and do not serve as significant distractions.
-This is not desired when training a QA model.
+This is not desirable when training a QA model.
 However, by using conceptualizations as a constraint, the newly sampled distractors are all strong negatives, allowing the model to learn from such negative commonsense knowledge.
 This is because the distractors are sourced from triples that are more likely to be irrelevant to the original triple's context and, thus, more likely to be truly negative distractors.